NVIDIA/grcuda/README.md

 ## Step-by-step development guide

 * This section contains all the steps required to setup GrCUDA if your goal is to contribute to its development, or simply hack with it.
 This guide refers to GraalVM Community Edition JDK8 for Linux with `amd64` architectures, i.e. download releases prefixed with `graalvm-ce-java11-linux-amd64` or something like that.
-* If installing GrCUDA on a new machine, you can simply run `setup_from_scratch.sh`.
+* If installing GrCUDA on a new machine, you can simply follow along `setup_from_scratch.sh`.
 Here we repeat the same steps, with additional comments.

 1. **Get the source code of GrCUDA, GraalVM, mx**